MilkmanAbi/Picomimi/README.md

 Picomimi's core kernel is designed for simplicity and stability, making it a viable base for complex projects:

 ### Minimalist Dual-Core
-- Fully utilizes the RP2040's two cores with high-performance Inter-Core Communication (IPC).
+- Fully utilises the RP2040's two cores with high-performance Inter-Core Communication (IPC).
 - The kernel is lean; all non-essential hardware (like displays or complex buttons) is handled by separate application tasks.

 ### O(1) Bitmap Scheduler